 1. TechnoFields: Introduction of robot-assisted surgery has been associated with changes in the operating room layout.
 Additionally, the physical separation of the surgeon (in the console), and the patient and the rest of the team, may affect communication and team dynamics in the operating room.
 We developed and validated a methodology, that involves changing the operating room into a laboratory that captures different team activities and non-technical attributes during robot assisted surgery.
 Further, we mapped team dynamics as well procedural interruptions and reviewed the different methods that can be used to optimize performance in the operating room and avoid adverse and near miss events.

-With advents in robot-assisted surgery, it became crucial to understand more about human brain and machine interaction, and how this affects learning, skill acquisition, mental and physical workload.
-We were the first to study the difference in cognitive function between experts and novices, and also during different stages of surgery.
+2. Mind Maps: With advents in robot-assisted surgery, it became crucial to understand how human brain-robot interaction works, and how it affects learning, skill acquisition, mental and physical workload during surgery.
+We were the first to study the difference in cognitive function between experts and novices, how cognitive function varies during different stages of surgery.
 We also described the process of mentorship during robot-assisted surgery, and how this can help cognitive learning side by side with physical training.

 3. Surgical Scoring Systems: We developed and validated various scoring systems for robot-assisted urological surgical procedures that can be used for objective evaluation of surgical performance.
 These scoring systems can provide expert-based structured feedback to trainees guiding and tailoring their training activities and shortening learning curves.
 They can also be valuable for surgeons’ credentialing and remediation, insurance companies, and hospital managers.